BSA Troop 294 / 2294

 There are many opportunities for youth members to gain leadership skills.
 All outings, meetings and ceremonies are organized and run by scout leaders, who serve in six month terms.
 They meet on a monthly basis to plan and achieve troop-wide goals.

-Our Troops operate via the patrol method, where scouts tackle challenges big and small by working in teams, or patrols, of 6-10 scouts each.
-Individually, scouts pursue rank advancements, merit badges and awards at their own pace, under guidance from adults and senior scout leaders.
+Troop 294 / 2294 operates via the patrol method, which means scouts tackle challenges big and small by working in teams of 6-10 members.
+Individually, scouts pursue rank advancements, merit badges and awards at their own pace and with guidance from senior leaders.

 Adult Supported